top of page

 ART 101 - Art Appreciation

-This course will examine important examples of visual art drawn from a wide variety of media and cultures.
-The focus will be on helping students understand and appreciate how visual artworks are made and how they function and communicate within their societal contexts.
-This course is intended as a survey of the fine and applied arts.
-The material covered during the semester will encompass not only a historical perspective, but a contextual one as well: Why do people make art? and What does it mean?
-The purpose of the study of art is the same as that of any of the other humanities -- to understand and appreciate our "humanity" -- that which makes us unique in the world -- individually and collectively.
+This course examined important examples of visual art drawn from a wide variety of media and cultures.
+It focused on helping students understand and appreciate how works of visual art were made and how they functioned and communicated within their societal contexts.
+The course surveyed the fine and applied arts from both historical and contextual perspectives, addressing questions such as why people made art and what it meant.
+It approached the study of art as part of the humanities, aiming to foster an understanding and appreciation of our shared humanity, both individually and collectively.

-This course explores the fundamentals of the formal systems and basic elements of visual organization through two-dimensional design principles and theories using a variety of media.
-Students' design skills are tested verbally and visually throughout the semester.
-The course consists of 15 problems to introduce the student to theories and applications of two-dimensional design.
-These class projects and exercises will cover all aspects of composition: shape, space, line, tone, balance, etc. as well as perspective and color theory.
-In addition, students will be exposed to art history and typography as it relates to two-dimensional design.
+This course explored the fundamentals of formal systems and the basic elements of visual organization through two-dimensional design principles and theories using a variety of media.
+Students applied design skills both verbally and visually.
+The course consisted of fifteen projects introducing theories and applications of two-dimensional design, covering all aspects of composition—including shape, space, line, tone, balance, perspective, and color theory—as well as related art history and typography.

 ART 106 - Graphic Design Fundamentals - Illustrator and Photoshop

-This course introduces the use of hardware and software for production and design in the graphic arts.
-Topics include graphical user interface, current industry application methods, and software basics.
-Upon completion, students will understand the computer as a fundamental design and production tool and will have a functional understanding of Photoshop and Illustrator.
+This course introduced the use of hardware and software for production and design in the graphic arts.
+It covered graphical user interfaces, current industry application methods, and software basics.
+Students developed a functional understanding of Photoshop and Illustrator, utilizing the computer as a fundamental design and production tool.

 ART 108 - Beginning Video and Sound

-Students receive hands-on training in digital video and post-sound production from idea development to project delivery.
-Students are introduced to the digital filmmaking workflow and the software and hardware tools necessary for project completion.
-Emphasis is placed on the visual literacy necessary for crafting quality work.
-Students will expand the functionality of the DSLR camera they used in Art 207 to include video and will be introduced to a traditional video camera, such as the Panasonic D40.
-Students will edit videos using Adobe Premier Pro.
+This course provided hands-on training in digital video and post-sound production from idea development to final delivery.
+Students learned the digital filmmaking workflow and the hardware and software tools necessary for project completion.
+Emphasis was placed on visual literacy and crafting quality work.
+Students expanded their DSLR camera skills to include video and worked with a traditional video camera such as the Panasonic D40.
+Editing was completed using Adobe Premiere Pro.

 ART 110 - Professional Development

-This course is designed for the art student who is pursuing a career in the fine arts or as a production artist.
-Topics covered include resume writing, portfolio management, higher education, and career options.
-The objective of the course is to introduce the student to the aspects necessary to become a successful production or fine artist.
-Through readings, discussions, written assignments, and exercises the student should have a better understanding of what it means to be and successful artist in today's society.
+This course prepared art students for careers in the fine arts or as production artists.
+It covered résumé writing, portfolio management, higher education pathways, and career options.
+Through readings, discussions, written assignments, and exercises, students gained an understanding of what it meant to be a successful artist in society.

 COMM 208 & ART 216 - Publication Layout and Design

-This course uses the hardware and software for the production and design in the graphic arts with a concentration in publication design utilizing the Adobe software program InDesign.
-Topics include graphical user interface, current industry application methods, and software basics.
-Upon completion, students will understand the computer as a fundamental design and production tool and will have a functional understanding of InDesign.
+This course introduced the hardware and software used in graphic arts production, with a concentration in publication design using Adobe InDesign.
+It covered graphical user interfaces, current industry application methods, and software basics.
+Students developed a functional understanding of InDesign and used the computer as a primary design and production tool.

 ART 270 - Typography

-This course introduces the history of the printed word, type development, anatomy, classification, usage and legibility.
-Text hierarchies and type family characteristics are explored and applied to design projects.
-Production skills for type utilization and file preparation for print and web design are emphasized.
-Students work with Illustrator for the first five weeks and InDesign for the last five weeks.
-For this class, students will produce at least one print and one web-based portfolio quality piece.
+This course introduced the history of the printed word, type development, anatomy, classification, usage, and legibility.
+It explored text hierarchies and type family characteristics, applying them to design projects.
+Coursework included using Illustrator for the first five weeks and InDesign for the final five weeks, producing print and web-based portfolio-quality pieces.

 ART 312 - 2D Flash Animation